-Miso the main ingredient is a fermented paste of soybeans and either barley or rice with salt.
+Miso the main flavouring ingredient in this soup is a fermented paste of soybeans and either barley or rice with salt.
 It is a cultured and fermented soy food that helps digestion by adding Lactobacillus acidophilus (the good kind of bacteria also found in yogurt).

-“Barley” miso is dark in color but mellow in flavor.
+Mugi “Barley” miso is dark in color but mellow in flavor.
 Made from whole soybeans, pearled barley, water, sea salt and koji (Aspergillus orizae), it was once the most common variety in Japan.
 It is fermented in wood at natural temperatures for at least 18 months, and because it is made with a slightly higher proportion of barley to soybeans, it develops a light sweetness and is one of the more mellow varieties of substantially aged Barley.
+This miso adds a delightful flavour to this soba soup.

 Kombu & Wakame – Seaweed adds a very good taste to the soup.
 It is the oldest plant on earth that protects us from many modern dangers, including radiation poisoning, heart disease, inflammation, and cancer.
 Learn how good seaweed is for you: Prevent Radiation Poisoning with Seaweed – an Ancient Powerfood